View this document as: a single page | multiple pages.

 The roles in a federation transaction can be connected in a variety of ways, but several common patterns are anticipated by these guidelines.
 The expected trust agreement structure and connection between components will vary based on which pattern is in use.

-Different roles and functions can be fulfilled by separate parties who integrate with each other.
-For example, a CSP can provide attributes of the subscriber account to an IdP that is not operated by the same party or agency as the CSP.
+Different roles and functions can be fulfilled by separate parties that integrate with each other.
+For example, a CSP can provide attributes of the subscriber account to an IdP that is not operated by the same party or organization as the CSP.

 The same is true for other functions in the overall federation system, such as a federation authority and proxy.
-While the roles may seem similar, they are fundamentally distinct and do not need to be connected: a federation authority facilitates establishment of a trust agreement between parties, and a proxy facilitates connection of the federation protocol by acting as an RP to the upstream IdP and as an IdP to the downstream RP.
-The same entity can fulfill both the federation authority and proxy functions in the system, providing both a means of establishing trust agreements and a means of establishing technical connections between IdPs and RPs.
+While the roles may seem similar, they are fundamentally distinct and do not need to be connected.
+A federation authority facilitates the establishment of a trust agreement between parties, and a proxy facilitates the connection of the federation protocol.
+The same entity can fulfill both the federation authority and proxy functions in the system, providing a means of establishing both trust agreements and technical connections between IdPs and RPs.

 Federated Identifiers

-The subscriber SHALL be identified in the federation transaction using a federated identifier unique to that subscriber.
-A federated identifier is the logical combination of a subject identifier, representing a subscriber account, and an issuer identifier, representing the IdP.
-The subject identifier is assigned by the IdP, and the issuer identifier is assigned to the IdP usually through configuration.
+For general purpose IdPs, a federated identifier is the logical combination of a subject identifier that represents a subscriber account and an issuer identifier that represents the IdP.
+The subject identifier is assigned by the IdP, and the issuer identifier is usually assigned to the IdP through configuration.

-The multi-part federated identifier pattern is required because different IdPs manage their subject identifiers independently, and could therefore potentially collide in their choices of subject identifiers for different subjects.
-Therefore, it is imperative that an RP never process the subject identifier without taking into account which IdP issued that subject identifier.
-For most use cases, the federated identifier is stable for the subscriber across multiple sessions and is independent of the authenticator used, allowing the RP to reliably identify the subscriber across multiple authenticated sessions and account changes.
-However, it is also possible for the federated identifier and its associated use at the RP to be ephemeral, providing some privacy enhancement.
-Federated identifiers, and their constituent parts, are intended to be machine-readable and not managed by or exposed to the subscriber, unlike a username or other human-facing identifier.
+The multi-part federated identifier pattern is required because different IdPs manage their subject identifiers independently, and could, therefore, potentially collide in their choices of subject identifiers for different subjects.
+Therefore, it is imperative that an RP never process the subject identifier without accounting for the IdP that issued the subject identifier.
+For most use cases, the federated identifier is stable for the subscriber across multiple sessions and independent of the authenticator used, allowing the RP to reliably identify the subscriber across multiple authenticated sessions and account changes.
+However, it is also possible for the federated identifier and its associated use at the RP to be ephemeral to provide some privacy enhancement.
+Federated identifiers and their constituent parts are intended to be machine-readable and not managed by or exposed to the subscriber, unlike a username or other human-facing identifier.

 Pairwise Pseudonymous Identifiers (PPI)

-In some circumstances, it is desirable to prevent the subscriber account from being easily linked at multiple RPs through use of a common subject identifier.
-The use of a pairwise pseudonymous identifier (PPI) allows an IdP to provide multiple distinct federated identifiers to different RPs for a single subscriber account.
-Use of a PPI prevents different RPs from colluding together to track the subscriber using the federated identifier.
+In some circumstances, it is desirable to prevent the subscriber account from being easily linked at multiple RPs through the use of a common subject identifier.
+A pairwise pseudonymous identifier (PPI) allows an IdP to provide multiple distinct federated identifiers to different RPs for a single subscriber account.
+The use of a PPI prevents different RPs from colluding to track the subscriber using the federated identifier.

 General Requirements

-Some identity attributes such as names, physical address, phone numbers, email addresses, and others can be used to identify a subscriber outside of a federation transaction.
+Some identity attributes such as names, physical addresses, phone numbers, email addresses, and others can be used to identify a subscriber outside of a federation transaction.
 When PPIs are used alongside these kinds of identifying attributes, it may still be possible for multiple colluding RPs to re-identify a subscriber by correlation across systems.
 For example, if two independent RPs each see the same subscriber identified with a different PPI, the RPs could still determine that the subscriber is the same person by comparing the name, email address, physical address, or other identifying attributes carried alongside the PPI in the respective assertions.
-Where PPIs are used alongside identifying attributes, privacy policies SHALL be established to prevent correlation of subscriber data consistent with applicable legal and regulatory requirements.
+If PPIs are used alongside identifying attributes, RPs SHALL establish privacy policies, processes, and procedures to prevent the correlation of subscriber data consistent with applicable legal and regulatory requirements.

-Note that in a proxied federation model (see Sec.
-3.2.3), the upstream IdP may be unable to generate a PPI for the downstream RP, since the proxy could blind the IdP from knowing which RP is being accessed by the subscriber.
+In a proxied federation model (see Sec.
+3.3.3), the upstream IdP may not be able to generate a PPI for the downstream RP, since the proxy could blind the IdP from knowing which RP is being accessed by the subscriber.
 In such situations, the PPI is generally established between the IdP and the federation proxy.
-The proxy, acting as an IdP, can provide a PPI to the downstream RP.
+Acting as an IdP, the proxy can provide a PPI to the downstream RP.
 Depending on the protocol, the federation proxy may need to map the PPI back to the associated identifiers from upstream IdPs in order to allow the identity protocol to function.
 In such cases, the proxy will be able to track and determine which PPIs represent the same subscriber at different RPs.
-The proxy SHALL NOT disclose the mapping between the PPI and any other identifiers to a third party or use the information for any purpose other than those allowed for transmission of subscriber information defined in Sec.
-3.9.1.
+The mapping of a PPI to other identifiers is considered subscriber information and SHALL be treated in accordance with the requirements in Sec.
+3.10.1.

 Pairwise Pseudonymous Identifier Generation

-The PPI SHALL contain no identifying information about the subscriber (e.g., username, email address, employee number, etc.).
-The PPI SHALL be difficult to guess by a party having access to information about the subscriber, having at least 112 bits of entropy as stated in [SP800-131A].
-PPIs can be generated randomly and assigned to subscribers by the IdP or could be derived from other subscriber information if the derivation is done in an irreversible, unguessable manner (e.g., using a keyed hash function with a secret key as discussed in [SP800-131A]).
+The PPI SHALL contain no identifying information about the subscriber (e.g., username, email address, employee number).
+The PPI SHALL be difficult to guess by a party with access to information about the subscriber and SHALL provide sufficient entropy as to be unguessable by an attacker.
+PPIs can be generated randomly and assigned to subscribers by the IdP or derived from other subscriber information if the derivation is done in an irreversible, unguessable manner (e.g., using a keyed hash function with a secret key, as discussed in [SP800-131A]).

 Unless the PPI is designated as shared by the trust agreement, the PPI SHALL be disclosed to only a single RP.